Jeonju: Geography and administrative divisions

+Jeonju is primarily situated in a basin surrounded by mountains such as Moryongsan to the north and Namgosan to the south, with the Jeonjucheon River flowing through the center of the city as a major ecological axis.

 Administrative divisions

 Jeonju is divided into two wards, Deokjin District and Wansan District that, in turn, are divided into approximately 40 neighborhoods.

 Climate

 Jeonju has a cooler version of a humid subtropical climate (Köppen climate classification Cwa), with winter being warm enough to avoid being classified as an humid continental (Dwa) if the 0 °C isotherm is used.

 Jeonju, like all of Korea, has four distinct seasons (spring, summer, fall, and winter).
 The winters can have a mix of days that are cool to days that are quite cold.
 The colder days are often influenced by a high pressure front that brings cold air from Siberia.

 In the summer, the humidity of Southeast Asia comes over the Korean peninsula from June through September.
 Temperatures in spring (late April and through May) and fall (after September 25 and through October) are often in the mid-20s°C and with low humidity.